2016 United States attorney general elections: Closest races

-Partisan control of statewide offices

-Italics indicate office was not up for election in 2016.

 Indiana

 Incumbent Republican Attorney General Greg Zoeller declined to run for a third term in order to run for the U.S. House of Representatives.
 Republicans chose Elkhart County Prosecutor Curtis Hill over former Attorney General Steve Carter, state senator Randall Head, and Deputy Attorney General Abby Kuzma at the Republican state convention on June 11.
 Democrats nominated Lorenzo Arredondo, former Lake County Circuit Judge.
 Hill won the election.

 Missouri

 Incumbent Democratic Attorney General Chris Koster chose not to run for re-election to a third term, but instead ran for Governor of Missouri.

 Former Cass County prosecuting attorney Tereasa Hensley was nominated in the Democratic primary over St. Louis County assessor Jake Zimmerman.
 State senator Scott Sifton also announced his candidacy, but withdrew before the primary in order to run for re-election.
 The Republican nominee was MU law professor Josh Hawley, who was nominated over state senator Kurt Schaefer.

 Although early polling showed a tighter race, Hawley won the election by a wide margin, becoming the first Republican attorney general since William L. Webster left office in 1993.